snehaa1989/awesome-diy/README.md

 1) DIY categories
 2) adding images and videos to blog posts

+# ERRORS to fix
+1) internal server errors not allowing user to post more than one post

 # Setup project locally
 1) download code/clone the repository to local machine
 2) navigate to `server` folder and run `npm i express mongoose nodemon multer bcrypt dotenv path`